linode/apl-docs/docs/for-ops/sre/troubleshooting.md

 ## DNS issues

-The external-dns service is registering DNS names to makes sure that the service names are publicly available.
+The ExternalDNS service is registering DNS names to makes sure that the service names are publicly available.

-- Make sure external-dns logs indicate All records are already up to date
+- Make sure `external-dns` logs indicate All records are already up to date

 - Are the credentials configured correctly?